EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

 The I-601A waiver forgives illegal or unlawful presence here in the United States and excludes an individual from any mandatory time that one would otherwise be waiting in his or her home country.
 The waiting time period can vary from three to ten years.
 It’s a great honor and pleasure to help people obtain lawful permanent resident status.

-Our team of dedicated and experienced immigration attorneys have represented hundreds of people in their I-601A waiver process.
+Our team of dedicated and experienced immigration attorneys has represented hundreds of people in their I-601A waiver process.
 We would be happy to help you with your application.
 For more information or a free consultation, please do not hesitate to contact us.

-REQUIREMENTS FOR I-601A WAIVERS:
+REQUIREMENTS FOR I-601A WAIVERS

 The I-601A waiver forgives unlawful presence in the United States.
-This means that the applicant would only need to leave the United States to attend the visa interview which would be conducted in their respective home country.
+This means that the applicant would only need to leave the United States to attend the visa interview, which would be conducted in their respective home country.
 This I-601A waiver allows the applicant beneficiary to wait in the United States while their waiver application is being processed.
 An individual will only be eligible to qualify for the I-601A waiver if the individual has a United States citizen or legal resident qualifying relative.

-After the I-130 waiver has been approved, the petition will be forwarded to the Department of State which is when two fees can be paid to the National Visa Center.
+After the I-130 waiver has been approved, the petition will be forwarded to the Department of State, which is when two fees can be paid to the National Visa Center.
 These two fees are $120 and $325, and they are for the immigrant visa and the DS-260 application for residency.

 After the National Visa Center fees are paid, the waiver can be submitted.
 In order for an individual to be approved for an I-601A waiver, the applicant must be able to demonstrate that if they are refused admission into the United States, it will cause “extreme hardship” to their qualifying relative.
 This includes evidence of financial, medical, educational, and emotional conditions.
 The cost of the waiver is $670 and takes about 4-8 months.